 Linda Pike, MBACP Individual and Family Counsellor

 I work as an independent Counsellor in Crieff, having moved from Leicestershire, to be close to my family.
-I have a part time contract working with children aged 7-13 years in a school in Crief and hoping to extend this to other schools locally.
-I have 30 years experience working within a variety of contexts such as; Relate, GP surgeries, School settings and CAMHS teams (Child and Adolescent Mental Health) and I have looked after children within a care system.
+I have a part time contract working with children aged 7-13 years in a school in Crieff.
+I have over 30 years experience working within a variety of contexts such as; Relate, GP surgeries, School settings and CAMHS teams (Child and Adolescent Mental Health) and I have looked after children within a care system.
 I also see people referred through the Employee Assistance programme.
 I was also a founder member of Futureminds Psychology Services Ltd which is a thriving Counselling and Therapy service in Leicestershire.

 I really enjoy helping people to make a difference in their lives.
 I always aim to keep the number of session to a minimum by building on the individuals strengths and skills.
 I use my extensive knowledge of therapeutic theories to suit each individual and help them to build coping strategies that work best for them.
 I offer a private and comfortable consulting room.